Skip to main content

 cd $PULSAR_PATH

-After the build, you should find the following tarballs, zip files, and the connectors directory with all the Pulsar IO nar files:
+After the build, you should find the following tarballs and zip files:

 Create and publish the GPG key if you haven't already done this